junxit/us-congress-bills-117/bill.md

 In this Act:

-- **(1)** *Convention* The term Convention means the Convention on International Trade in Endangered Species of Wild Fauna and Flora (27 U.S.C.
-1087; 8249).
+- **(1)** *Convention* The term Convention means the Convention on International Trade in Endangered Species of Wild Fauna and Flora (27 UST 1087; TIAS 8249).
 - **(2)** *Conservation* The term conservation means the protection and restoration of species and the habitat of such species.
-- **(3)** *Fund* The term Fund means the Highly Endangered Amphibians Conservation Fund established by section 5.
+- **(3)** *Fund* The term Fund means the Highly Endangered Amphibians Conservation Fund established by section 4.
 - **(4)** *Highly endangered amphibian species*
   - **(A)** *In general* The term highly endangered amphibian species means—
-    - **(i)** any amphibian species categorized on the International Union Conservation of Nature Red List of Threatened Species as either Endangered or Critically Endangered; and
+    - **(i)** any amphibian species categorized on the International Union for Conservation of Nature Red List of Threatened Species as Endangered, Critically Endangered, or Extinct in the Wild; and
-    - **(ii)** any other amphibian species categorized on the International Union Conservation of Nature Red List of Threatened Species as Data Deficient or under a threat category lower than Endangered if the Secretary determines that—
+    - **(ii)** any other amphibian species categorized on the International Union for Conservation of Nature Red List of Threatened Species as Data Deficient or under a threat category lower than Endangered if the Secretary determines that—
-      - **(I)** the most recent International Union Conservation of Nature Red List assessment indicates that the population is decreasing; or
+      - **(I)** the most recent International Union for Conservation of Nature Red List assessment indicates that the population is decreasing; or
       - **(II)** such species is facing new or emerging threats.
   - **(B)** *Inclusions* The term highly endangered amphibian species includes—
     - **(i)** live specimens, at all lifecycle stages, of species described in subparagraph (A);